apify/apify-docs-v2/sources/academy/node_js/choosing_the_right_scraper.md

 # [](#choosing-the-right-scraper) How to choose the right scraper for the job

+**Learn basic web scraping concepts to help you analyze a website and choose the best scraper for your particular use case.**

+---

 There are two main ways you can proceed with building your crawler:

 1. Using plain HTTP requests.